nutrun/lentil/README.md

 # lentil - golang beanstalkd client library

-_This is the lentil library's README.
-For the the command line client see [github.com/nutrun/lentil/blob/master/lentil/README.md](https://github.com/nutrun/lentil/blob/master/lentil/README.md)_
+_This is the lentil library.
+For the the command line client see [github.com/nutrun/lentil/blob/master/lentil/README.md](https://github.com/nutrun/lentil)_

 ## INSTALL
 ```bash